-Within Valispace, we have seven different modules which let users perform starting from the requirement definition, system design till the testing of your system.
+Within Valispace, we have seven different modules which let users perform starting from the requirement definition and system design to the testing of your system.
 Each module has its own characteristics and helps you with the design, simulations, testing and verification of your system.
 The modules that we currently have on Valispace are the following:

 Components Module: the Components Module is the place where you can add, modify and manage all your components.
 Components are elements of your final product (the element can be a physical part such as a structure or a logical part such as orbit, operations, etc) that are represented with hierarchical relationships in a component tree.
 You can add subcomponents to components and modify them accordingly.

 Requirements Module: the Requirements Module allows you to add, modify, manage and verify all your requirements in a single place.
 The requirements can be further grouped into specifications that could be related, for example to stakeholder needs, organizational needs, regulations, system specifications or design specifications, etc.

 Analyses Module: the Analyses Module is the smart documentation which can be used to create and save all your documents containing texts, graphs, budgets, charts, etc in one single place.
 Whenever any Vali is changed within the Components Module, the changes are automatically reflected in the Analysis documents.
 The documentation can also be done in a tabular form by using the tab “Table views”.

 Time Sequences Module: the Time Sequences Module allows you to make calculations on time-dependent states of your system based on your components’ modes flows and Vali’s changes through time.

 Scripting Module: the Scripting Module allows you to do complex calculations that might be required for your project.
 It works on Octave engine (which is an open-source MATLAB tool) or python engine where you can link properties as inputs and outputs to a calculation program written in Octave or python.